Coming Home and Reintegrating Society

 Moina Michael, 1918

-An American teacher, Miss Moina Michael, was touched by reading John McCrae’s poem and vowed to wear a red poppy as a remembrance symbol for those who served during the War of 1914-18.
+An American teacher, Miss Moina Michael, was touched by reading John McCrae’s poem and vowed to wear a red poppy as a remembrance symbol for those who served during the war.
 She was teaching wounded veterans at the University of Georgia at the time and realized that there was a financial need to support these men, so she started raising funds by selling silk poppies.

 Madame Anna Guerin was inspired by this initiative during a visit to the United States and brought the idea back to France where she directed multiple campaigns to help widows and orphans of the war.